umarhunter/database-analysis-toolkit/README.md

 1. **Prepare Your Files**

     Ensure you have the two flat files ready.
 One file should be the reference database, and the other should be the data you want to compare against the database.
+Sample files have already been provided on your behalf (credit: ```generatedata.com```).

 2. **Run the Notebook**